 "Great Life" was part of a significant collaboration between King Fleming and Muhal Richard Abrams.

 Abrams was keeping a low profile at the time, taking no gigs as a leader that we have been able to trace.
 His first studio recording would be Argo LP 621, titled simply MJT+3.
 This was the first and most obscure LP by the jazz quintet that was anchored by the Modern Jazz Two, bassist Bob Cranshaw and drummer Walter Perkins; the group was originally assembled by jazz DJ Daddy-O Daylie.
-On the LP, recorded in August 1957 before the MJT+3 had actually taken any club gigs, Paul Serrano played trumpet, Nicky Hill played tenor sax, and Richard Abrams played piano, also contributing several compositions.
+On the LP, which it appears was recorded in August 1957 before the MJT+3 had actually taken any club gigs, Paul Serrano played trumpet, Nicky Hill played tenor sax, and Richard Abrams played piano, also contributing several compositions.
 For some reason, "Great Life" showed up on this LP as "No Name," credited to Abrams only (Lewis, p.
 58, p.
 539 n.
 13).

 When the band started an engagement at the Blue Note in the Loop, on September 4, 1957, George Coleman had replaced Nicky Hill (Chicago Defender, September 14, 1957, p.
-18; a photo of this group can be seen in A Power Stronger than Itself, where it is on the first of the unnumbered pages after p.
+18; a photo of this group can be seen in A Power Stronger than Itself, on the first of the unnumbered pages after p.
 216).
-Abrans may still have been with the group when it was booked into the New Jazz Scene Lounge (Cash Box, December 28, 1957, p.
+Abrams may still have been with the group when it was booked into the New Jazz Scene Lounge (Cash Box, December 28, 1957, p.
 54; the engagement started December 24).
 He seems to have left the MJT+3 in 1958; he is not on any of the group's later recordings.

 An article in the Chicago Reader (April 9, 1999, Section 3, p.
 1) declares that out of all of his experiences as a working musician in Chicago, "More than anything, [Abrams'] experiences with pianist King Fleming's orchestra, to which he contributed some of his first professional arrangements, presaged the work he would do with his early 60s workshop group, the Experimental Band, and later with the AACM."